BenShui/benshui.github.io/_posts/2025-04-28-Self-Confidence.md

   - Thoughts
 ---

-Recently I felt great depressed.
-From both relationships and researches.
-Somehow I feel so bad for myself.
-Why can't I handle all those things better?
-Why I suffer everyday?
-Why can't I make progress in research?
-Why can't I figure out all the problems in microeconomic while I consider myself as a theorist.
+Recently, I have been feeling deeply depressed—because of both my relationships and my research.
+I feel terrible about myself.
+Why can’t I handle things better?
+Why do I suffer every day?
+Why can’t I make progress in my research?
+Why can’t I solve the problems in microeconomics when I consider myself a theorist?

-All those kind made me feel so bad to myself.
-I always ask: why am I so bad?
-Sounds like a super pessimistic emotion.
-But I am pretty sure, most of PhD students will experience those kind of emotion at least once in the life.
-I found some interesting videos that may help us get out from the trap.
+All of this makes me feel awful.
+I keep asking myself, “Why am I so bad?”
+It sounds like an extremely pessimistic mindset, but I’m pretty sure most PhD students experience emotions like this at least once in their lives.
+I’ve found some interesting videos that might help us escape this trap.

 + [The skill of self confidence](https://www.youtube.com/watch?v=w-HYZv6HzAs)
+  + "No one will believe in you, unless you do"
+  + "We are supposed to be different.
+When people look at us, believe in yourself"
++